What does the optimization model do?

 Priority 1) Resource Capacity Constraint (Setting 1, Setting 2 and Setting 3).
 Behavior: If needed, the model will use more capacity than it has available.

 In general, violations of Priority 4 and 5 constraints don’t require much attention, as you are still within your inventory and capacity limits.
 Violations of Priority 1, 2, and 3 constraints require attention, as you are operating outside the specified limits and run risk of stock out.
 Cells are marked clearly in the application in this case.

 When a solve is not feasible

 A dialog indicates this solve can't get an optimal solution.
 Click OK to go back to the page and check the following:

-- Uncheck Include Hard Constraint, or relax the ranges of hard limits.
+Uncheck hard constraints, or relax the ranges of hard limits.

 There may not be enough initial inventory, and the second month's capacity is not enough.